bw-math/bw-math/source/assignments/projects/00_PYTHON.rst

 a.
 Using :ref:`python_list_slicing`, break this list into two even lists of 500 random numbers each.
 Save the code in your script and label it with a comment ``# 5a``.

 b.
 Using :ref:`python_builtin_functions`, calculate the sum of each of the lists you found in *part a*.
 Save the code in your script and label it with a comment ``# 5b``.
-Before executing your code, answer the following questions and include each in a comment.
+Before executing your code, answer the following questions and include each answer in the :ref:`docstring <python_docstring>`.

     i.
 How do you expect the sums to be compare?
 Will they be equal or unequal?
 Will be they be close together or far apart?
 Why?
 Justify your answer.